http4k/www/src/website/content/news/too_many_modules_to_remember/index.md

 People like to call it a framework (we hate that word!).
 We think it's more of an ecosystem.
 And every single piece of it follows the same functional patterns we established on day one.

-## 204 Modules, One Set of Rules
+## 205 Modules, One Set of Rules

-Here's the thing most people don't quite believe until they try it: module 204 works exactly like module 1.
+Here's the thing most people don't quite believe until they try it: module 205 works exactly like module 1.

 No special cases.
 No "well, for *this* integration you need to start a container."
 No annotations that secretly do twelve things.
 No classpath scanning.
 No enforced reflection.
-The 204th module follows the same rules as the first - it's just a function, it composes with everything else, and you can test it without a network.
+The 205th module follows the same rules as the first - it's just a function, it composes with everything else, and you can test it without a network.

 And it's not an accident - it's a design constraint we've maintained for nine years, across every module, through 6 major versions.
 When you can test your server, your MCP, your AWS client, your WebSocket handler, and your serverless function all in-memory with the same simple patterns - everything else seems just hilariously overcomplicated and slow.

 ## The AI Chapter

-The jump from 180 to 204 tells its own story.
+The jump from 180 to 205 tells its own story.
 A significant chunk of those new modules live in the AI and MCP space - OpenAI, Anthropic, LangChain4j, and the MCP SDK that now covers the full 2025-11-25 spec plus now the first MCP Apps support on the JVM.
 You can expect A2A support in the future, along with a few other surprises.

 And this wasn't a pivot.
 We started as an HTTP toolkit because HTTP is the universal transport layer.
 AI systems communicate over HTTP.
 MCP runs over HTTP.
 It turns out that if you build a really solid foundation for HTTP, everything that travels over it can just compose from the parts - including the stuff that didn't exist when you started.

+## Teaching Your AI to Speak http4k

+And speaking of AI - we've gone one step further.
+With 200+ modules, even the most seasoned http4k developer occasionally forgets which module does what (we certainly do).
+So we built [http4k Agent Skills](https://github.com/http4k/agent-skills) - a plugin for Claude Code that teaches your LLM assistant how to work with the entire http4k ecosystem.

+Install it, and Claude Code automatically detects which http4k modules your project uses by scanning your build files, then loads only the relevant reference material.
+No manual configuration, no "please read the docs at..." prompts, no hallucinated APIs that don't exist.
+Just contextual, accurate guidance across all 200+ modules - servers, clients, formats, testing, serverless, AI, MCP, the lot.

+It's the kind of thing that only works when your toolkit has consistent patterns across every module.
+If module 205 worked differently from module 1, no amount of AI could paper over the inconsistency.
+But when everything follows the same functional rules?
+An LLM can actually be useful.

+We dogfood this ourselves (naturally), and it's already saving us time.
+Give it a try and let us know what you think.

 ## Community